-Kiyosumi Gardens: Flowers, History and Wildlife in Pics
+Kiyosumi Gardens: Flowers, History and Wildlife

 Kiyosumi Gardens Ryotei seen beyond stepping stones

-Stepping stone and the old guesthouse.
+Stepping stones and the old guesthouse.

 Who built it?
 Yataro Iwasaki, the founder of Mitsubishi.
 During his day, he would have been one of the wealthiest men in Japan.
 He wasn’t a king, but he was as rich as one.